Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Proofs of the main results

-in $C^{k,\alpha}(K,\C^m)$.
-Since every compact subset of $\R^n$ is contained in some positively invariant compact subset $K$, this proves that $e^{-tA}P\circ \Phi^t|_K \to \psi$ in the topology of $C^{k,\alpha}$-uniform convergence on compact subsets.
+with convergence in the Banach space $\CKA(K,\C^m)$.
+If instead $k = +\infty$, the same argument shows that \eqref{eq:psi-continuous-time-cka-converge} converges in the Banach space $C^{k'}(K,\C^m)$ for every $k'\in \N_{\geq 1}$.
+Since every compact subset of $\R^n$ is contained in the closure $K$ of some positively invariant precompact open set (e.g., a sublevel set of a smooth Lyapunov function \cite{wilson1969smooth,fathi2019smoothing}), this proves that $e^{-tA}P\circ \Phi^t \to \psi$ in the topology of $C^{k,\alpha}$-uniform convergence on compact sets if $k < +\infty$, and in the topology of $C^{k'}$-uniform convergence on compact sets for any $k'\in \N_{\geq 1}$ if $k=+\infty$.
 This completes the proof of Theorem \ref{th:main-thm}. \end{proof}